214.651.6100 Call or Text Now

 C-Section Complications, Birth Injuries & Medical Malpractice

-About 1 in every 3 women now give birth by cesarean section; a procedure which can be planned or unplanned.
-The final decision remains with the doctor and is based on what is medically necessary for mother and/or baby.
-Sometimes, things develop during a normal labor or delivery that may require an unplanned C-section, such as:
+About one in every three women now gives birth by cesarean section, a procedure that can be planned or unplanned.
+The final decision remains with the doctor and is based on what is medically necessary for the mother and/or baby.
+Sometimes, things develop during normal labor or delivery that may require an unplanned C-section, such as:

 Dallas C-Section Malpractice Lawsuit